chiuchiuuu/Machine-Learning-Coursera/Notes/Week05.md

 - $s_l$ = number of units (not counting bias unit) in layer $l$
 - $K$ = number of output units/classes

 Recall that in neural networks, we may have many output nodes.
-We denote $h_\Theta(x)_k$ as being a hypothesis that results in the $k^{th}$ output.
+We denote $h_{\Theta}(x)_k$ as being a hypothesis that results in the $k^{th}$ output.
 Our cost function for neural networks is going to be a generalization of the one we used for logistic regression.
 Recall that the cost function for regularized logistic regression was:

 $$
 J(\theta) = - \frac{1}{m} \sum_{i=1}^m [ y^{(i)}\ \log (h_\theta (x^{(i)})) + (1 - y^{(i)})\ \log (1 - h_\theta(x^{(i)}))] + \frac{\lambda}{2m}\sum_{j=1}^n \theta_j^2
 $$

 For neural networks, it is going to be slightly more complicated:

 $$
 \begin{gather*} J(\Theta) = - \frac{1}{m} \sum_{i=1}^m \sum_{k=1}^K \left[y^{(i)}_k \log ((h_\Theta (x^{(i)}))_k) + (1 - y^{(i)}_k)\log (1 - (h_\Theta(x^{(i)}))_k)\right] + \frac{\lambda}{2m}\sum_{l=1}^{L-1} \sum_{i=1}^{s_l} \sum_{j=1}^{s_{l+1}} ( \Theta_{j,i}^{(l)})^2\end{gather*}
 $$